 Registering a death

-You need to register the death within five days.
+You need to register the death within five days, unless the death has been referred to the coroner.
 You can use any register office but it’s best to use the one in the area where the person died, otherwise the process might take longer.

 You’ll need to take with you the medical certificate showing the cause of death, signed by a doctor.
 If possible, also take the person’s: